 “Yes,” John replied.
 “It’s like a damn ball and chain connected to my ankle.
-I feel like sometimes I can’t be myself and that I have to put on some kind of face.
+I feel like sometimes I can’t be myself and that I must put on some kind of face.
 It’s very tiring.
-At least with you I can feel like I can be myself, be the true person that I am.”
+At least with you, I can feel like I can be myself, be the true person that I am.”

 “I see,” John replied as he breathed out.
 “Perhaps you’re right.
 Perhaps we, and I include myself, have been blinded by our hate and our anger.
 We wanted justice but the hate for them turned it into a lynch mob.”

 The admiral nodded her head.
 “For instance, the admiral I defeated at Mendus, Admiral Megan Kimery, was once one of my prized students at the academy.
 I taught her everything she knows today.
 And before you comment that the student hasn’t learned from her teacher,” she ignored the chuckles and quiet snorts from her flag officers, “She did face a set of unusual circumstances with our computer virus.
 She’s a good officer and a good person.
 I’m sure that my leaving the Human Federation hurt her deeply, to know that someone she highly regarded is now an enemy of hers.”

 “I see,” John looked up to Nancy.
 “You have great respect for her then.
 I could make it so that you never have to face her again in combat if you feel so strongly about this officer.
 I could always have the Admiralty issue orders that keep you far from–”